Public menorah: Ukraine

-the City of Kyiv lit what is claimed to be Europe's tallest Menora, (at 12-meters tall) in Maidan Nezalezhnosti square.
+the City of Kyiv lit what is claimed to be Europe's tallest menorah, (at 12-meters tall) in Maidan Nezalezhnosti square.

+In December 2024 in Kyiv, chief of the Main Directorate of Intelligence of Ukraine Kyrylo Budanov ceremonially lit the first candle on a hanukkiah made from fragments of Russian drones and rockets fired at Ukraine.

+Uruguay

+Each year in the Plaza Trouville in the Punta Carretas neighborhood of Montevideo a public menorah is held, and the lighting ceremony is attended by city and national authorities.
+The first time that a public menorah was installed in Uruguay was in 1985 in Villa Biarritz Park.
+Intendant of Montevideo Jorge Luis Elizalde attended that first ceremony.

+A public menorah is also displayed annually in Punta del Este.

 Controversy

 The success of the public menorah campaign has not been without controversy.
 In 1988, the American Jewish Congress produced a 28-page report entitled "The Year of the Menorah", criticizing Chabad's public menorah campaign and the litigation that went with it.
 It complained of the increase in the number of menorahs placed on public lands, arguing that it was causing tension both within the community and with non-Jews.
 In 1989, the ACLU challenged the legality of a display of a Chabad-owned public menorah in County of Allegheny.
 In a court case County of Allegheny v.
 ACLU the United States Supreme Court ruled in favor of the menorah.

 In 1989, the city of Burlington, Vermont denied the local Chabad chapter, headed by Rabbi Yitzchok Raskin permission to erect a menorah in the city's main park during Hanukkah.
 Raskin appealed the decision on two occasions after an initial hearing 1987 found the display to be unconstitutional under the Establishment Clause of the First Amendment.
 The ACLU assisted the City of Burlington in a final appeal in the United States Court of Appeals for the Second Circuit in 1991, and the menorah ban was upheld.
 There have been similar cases involving Chabad public menorahs with the courts ruling against Chabad, including Chicago (1990) Iowa (1986), Cincinnati (1991), and Georgia (1991).
 In addition, in 1991, in White Plains, New York, the Common Council unanimously rejected the display of a Chabad menorah in a public space in the town with the support of many Jews, affirming a local tradition of keeping parks free of religious and political displays.

 On the other hand, in 2002, the U.S. Supreme Court allowed Rabbi Sholom B. Kalmanson of Chabad of Southern Ohio to light an 18 ft menorah in Cincinnati's Fountain Square.
 Justice John Paul Stevens upheld a lower court ruling that the city could not ban the menorah and other religious displays from the square.